 The Urethra provides the flow of urine from the bladder to the tip of your penis and out.
 This tube is a vital transportation line to remove urine from your bladder and kidneys and in normal circumstances, provides an unrestricted flow of urine.
-Individuals suffering from a urethral stricture disease find this flow to be obstructed meaning that they experience a lack of strength of flow, a reduction in amount of urine expressed and a strain when attempting urination.
+Individuals suffering from a urethral stricture disease find this flow to be obstructed meaning that they experience a lack of strength of flow, a reduction in the amount of urine expressed and a strain when attempting urination.

 While described as a disease, there is no infection or bacteria that causes this condition.
 Typical reasons for the development of urethral strictures include the following:

-The cause of this ‘disease’ is usually from an injury as a child through sports or other activities that has created damage in the urethra.
+The cause of this ‘disease’ is usually from an injury as a child through sports or other activities that have created damage in the urethra.
 The damage is usually located in the bulbar part of the urethra and the individual may not have realised at the time as the urethra stricture injury usually develops many months to years after the injury.